vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/090/04_uchChannuShasaH_sudinA.md

 I did not render cid in c in the publ. tr.
 Cf. V.29.12, where the same phrase opens the pāda and cid likewise appears to be functionless.
 It could perhaps mean ‘also’ here, as a second action after finding the light.

-On ánu pradívaḥ see Old’s extensive disc.
+On ánu pradívaḥ see Oldenberg’s extensive disc.